What is the likely reason for a conflict between a 1975 USGS topographic map and recently acquired geologic data?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

-The likely reason for a conflict between a 1975 USGS topographic map and recently acquired geologic data is the failure to make adjustments relative to the 1983 North American Datum (NAD).
-The North American Datum provides a standard reference framework for mapping and surveying.
-The 1975 topographic map would have been based on the older 1927 datum, which established coordinate systems using a different reference point for latitude and longitude.
+The most likely reason for a conflict between a 1975 USGS topographic map and recently acquired geologic data is due to the failure to make adjustments relative to the 1983 North American Datum (NAD).
+The North American Datum is a geodetic reference system that provides a consistent framework for mapping and surveying.
+The 1983 NAD improved the accuracy of latitude and longitude measurements compared to earlier versions, including the datum used in 1975.

 Subscribe